UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 What is the best stocks and shares app for beginners in the UK?

-Beginners will likely want to prioritise low fees.
+Beginners will likely want to prioritise low fees which made Trading 212 my top pick for beginners in this guide.
 This means you can invest small amounts without being stung by high trading charges.
-The U.K. brokers with the lowest stock trading fees are Freetrade, Trading 212, XTB and eToro.
+Other U.K. brokers with the lowest stock trading fees are Freetrade, XTB and eToro.

 You may also want to consider an app that offers good educational material to help you on your way.
 All the low-cost apps mentioned above — Freetrade, Trading 212, XTB and eToro — offer some educational content and FAQs, but you will find more in-depth articles on their websites.
 Other apps offering great learning resources are Dodl (run by AJ Bell) and IG Academy (run by broker IG).
 IG Academy has articles on how to use and trade investment products, and in-depth courses for those wanting to learn more about trading.